VictorTeixeiraS/projects/projects/build-local-dev-environment-python/5-github/readme.md

 # GitHub Repository

-*If you already know how to set up GitHub or Gitlab repos, you can skip this step*
+*If you already know how to set up GitHub or Gitlab repos, you can skip this step.*

 Developers keep their coding projects in [repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories).
 [GitHub](https://github.com/) is the most popular website for storing repositories online.
 GitHub serves several purposes: